msn4code/tempdata/Description.md

-code for context switching on an ATmega328P microcontroller using the First-Come, First-Served (FCFS) algorithm:
+Code for context switching on an ATmega328P microcontroller using the First-Come, First-Served (FCFS) algorithm:

 Include necessary header files: Include the necessary header files for the ATmega328P microcontroller, such as avr/io.h for I/O port definitions and avr/interrupt.h for interrupt handling.